 In the coming years, UKIE also expects India and South and Central America to play a greater role.
-However, it also depends on the platform chosen – some companies are taking a closer look at Eastern Europe, for example.
+However, it also depends on the platform chosen, with some companies taking a closer look at Eastern Europe, for example.

-“My advice to trade negotiators is that there needs to be a pool of global talent – bringing together different experiences and techniques,” states Dr. Twist.
-She also believes they need to address non-tariff based barriers to trade and create a friction-free, low cost immigration system that is fit for purpose and for the digital economy.
-As Dr. Twist describes, “this requires a free flow of data across industries, but we must also look forward and future-proof wherever possible.”
+Dr Twist has highlighted the need for the UK gaming industry to have a pool of global talent – bringing together different experiences and techniques.
+During Brexit trade negotiations, Dr Twist highlighted the need to address non-tariff-based barriers to trade and create a friction-free, low cost immigration system that is fit for purpose and for the digital economy.
+As Dr Twist describes, “this requires a free flow of data across industries, but we must also look forward and future-proof wherever possible.”

-A weaker Pound means online access is cheaper; for example, games available on Steam.
-It also makes computer games, which are mainly imported, more expensive, contributing to inflation.
-Also, marketing and acquisitions become more expensive outside the UK.
-Dr. Twist continues, “crucial in navigating this is to plan ahead, being mindful of currency volatility, and the ever-changing markets, and protecting against the risks.
+Dr Twist states, “crucial in navigating this is to plan ahead, being mindful of currency volatility, and the ever-changing markets, and protecting against the risks.
 We actually work with Halo Financial on our currency strategy and it has saved us a lot of money – it’s no exaggeration to say that this has made a huge difference to our business.”

 UKIE aims to make the UK the best place to develop and publish games and interactive entertainment, supporting, growing and promoting the UK games industry.